 Thousands of organizations across all commercial sectors have, or have had, employees who are at various stages of professional development and/or full certification with CITT.

 CITT supports all kinds of organizations—manufacturers, retailers, import-exporters, and others who ship goods, resources or raw materials.
 We support those who handle their logistics in-house as well as those who outsource and procure services from specialized providers.
 The logistics specialist organizations also look to CITT for professional development and ongoing support.
 Almost all of Canada's major ports, leading transportation companies in all modes, 3/4PLs and many ancillary service providers have student and CCLP designation holders from CITT.

 Thousands of professionals have looked to CITT for professional certification and many maintain their professional designation voluntarily year-after-year.
-Before they can be certified, CITT's designation holders have proven business and logistics knowledge, CCLP designation holders have amassed nearly 10,000 hours of relevant experience, provide evidence of on-going professional development every year and commit to follow CITT's Code of Professional Ethics.
+Before they can be certified, CITT's designation holders have proven business and logistics knowledge, CCLP designation holders have amassed over 6,000 hours of relevant experience, provide evidence of on-going professional development every year and commit to follow CITT's Code of Professional Ethics.

 There's exploding demand for CITT's specialized logistics and business courses leading to a professional designation among organizations of all types and sizes, and across functional roles and seniorities.
 CITT attributes this to several fundamental dynamics:

 A CCLP designation develops and demonstrates abilities.
 And abilities drive performance.